Weird Number Bases are weird. But also kinda cool. And kinda useless. But why stop at integer bases?

 means

-As long as we agree on a digit set (often
+As long as we agree on a digit set, the system works, whether

 , and 1